informalsystems/audits/PUBLICATION.md

 misunderstandings or misuses of our findings.
 If you have any questions about appropriate attribution, please contact your project manager.

+## Unacceptable Citation Formats and Consequences

+To maintain the integrity of our work, the following citation practices are considered unacceptable:

+- Implying Comprehensive Security:
+Any citation that suggests Informal Systems, Inc., has certified or guaranteed the complete security of a system or codebase unless explicitly stated in the report.

+- **Taking Findings Out of Context:** Selectively quoting findings in a way that distorts the overall conclusions or omits critical nuances.
+- **Omitting Proper Attribution:** Failing to credit Informal Systems, Inc., as the author or not including a link to the official publication.
+- **Using Reports for Endorsements:** Misrepresenting our findings to imply endorsement or approval of a system, product, or organization by Informal Systems, Inc.

+### Consequences of Violations:

+Before pursuing any consequences, Informal Systems, Inc., will first reach out to the individual or organization to request that the citation be corrected within 24 hours.

+If the violation is not corrected within 24 hours, these guidelines may result in the following actions:

+- **Public Statement:** Informal Systems, Inc., reserves the right to issue a public clarification to address any misrepresentation or misuse of our reports.
+- **Legal Action:** In cases of severe misrepresentation or unauthorized use, legal action may be pursued to protect our intellectual property and reputation.
+- **Revocation of Permissions:** Individuals or organizations violating these guidelines may lose access to our reports or other published materials.

+For questions regarding proper citation practices or to report potential misuse, please contact your project manager.

 ## Conclusion

 We at Informal Systems, Inc., are committed to delivering high-quality security